PlagueHO/CosmosDB/docs/Get-CosmosDbUser.md

 ## SYNOPSIS

-Return the users in a CosmosDB database.
+Return the users in a Cosmos DB database.

 ## SYNTAX